-You'll get flavor-filled meals every day, from a simple stew to a multi-layered meal of steamed greens and baked fish, but can also throw in the odd air fried crispy chicken and chips for a treat night.
+You'll get flavor-filled meals every day, from a simple stew to a multi-layered meal of steamed greens and baked fish, but can also throw in the odd air-fried crispy chicken and fries for a treat night.

-However, don't forget that many air fryers also have the option to roast or bake, so are often versatile choices themselves.
+However, don't forget that many air fryers also have the option to roast or bake, and are often versatile choices themselves.

 Ruth Doherty is an experienced digital writer and editor specializing in interiors, travel and lifestyle.
 With 20 years of writing for national sites under her belt, she’s worked for the likes of Livingetc.com, Standard, Ideal Home, Stylist and Marie Claire as well as Homes & Gardens.

 Tommy Hilfiger's 'Pop Art meets Fashion' bedroom is a masterclass in using art as inspiration for interior design

 Tommy Hilfiger's Miami Beach House takes its inspiration from pop artists like Andy Warhol to create a bold and colorful dream house.
 Experts love the look

 Should I leave the heating on overnight in freezing weather?